-But can you go back and forth between the two parks in a single day?
-Sure.
-The waterpark is just a $10 add-on (at the time of this writing) to the regular price of a theme park ticket.
+Theoretically, sure.
+The water park is just a $10 add-on (at the time of this writing) to the regular price of a theme park ticket.

 My recommendation?
-Go two days.
-One day at the waterpark and a day at the theme park.
+Go for two days.
+One day at the water park and one day at the theme park.

-Yes, the park opens before Memorial Day, usually sometime in mid-May when local schools begin dismissing.
+The water park usually opens in mid-May when local schools begin dismissing.

-But the park always begins taking some weekdays off in late August and shuts down for good on Labor Day.
+But the park always begins taking some weekdays off in late August and shuts down for good around Labor Day.

 I suppose it’s because kids go back to school so much earlier now that they can’t support the weekday business.